What’s coming to Stillwater Adventures? A new series of stillwater fly patterns!

 Traveling up to six months a year (fishing lakes in OR, ID, MT, NV, CA, WA and WY), I thoroughly test my flies in a wide range of lakes under varying conditions, and during different times of day and seasons.
 Once the materials and design perform the way I want, I then move the pattern(s) into production.
-It has taken me three years from initial concept to the final fly pattern.
+It has taken me five years from initial concept to the final fly pattern.

 Three years ago, I envisioned a leech pattern that was unweighted and proportionally smaller in size.
 Exact duplication of a leech was not my goal.
 Rather, I sought to create an impressionistic silhouette which was suggestive of various food sources trout eat such as darting fry, minnows, and undulating leeches.

 As with all the patterns I developed, I made exhaustive study of entomology and paired it with actual time on the water.
 Since I spend half the year on the road fishing lakes throughout the Northwest, the Grizzly Bug pattern was extensively tested.
 I created pattern notes, then modified the pattern based on how it fished and how durable of the fly’s materials proved to be.
 I documented every fish I caught and what pattern and color variation was used.
 I made modifications, recorded those changes, tested, and repeated this cycle multiple times.